In a nutshell:

 Armor VPN leveraged Pecan’s predictive analytics to sharpen its user acquisition strategy for its privacy-focused mobile app.
 The platform’s daily pLTV insights allowed their marketing team to precisely allocate budgets, distinguishing between high- and low-performing campaigns.
 This clarity in campaign valuation led to a 25% average improvement in understanding user value.
 The Pecan-powered dashboard provided the user acquisition team with the robust tool they needed, enabling rapid, informed decisions on campaign adjustments and budget distributions, ultimately guiding them to stellar marketing performance and ROI.

-6. Consider using gen AI for content creation
+6. Consider using generative AI for content creation

 Predictive analytics isn't the only AI to help marketers optimize their campaigns.
 Generative AI can help digital you develop new content much faster than on their own — whether that’s having generative AI do all the work or just using it to get those creative juices flowing.
 In fact, generative AI is such a time-saver that marketers estimate it can free up as much as a month's worth of their time each year.